 If your divorce is contested and things are contentious, however, it is more important to have a legal expert who will fight for your interests.

 Similarly, the more complicated your divorce is the more you could benefit from the experience and expertise of a divorce attorney.
-How complicated your divorce is depends on factors such as what type of financial and property issues are involved, and whether you and your spouse have children.
+How complicated your divorce is depends on factors such as what type of financial and property issues are involved, and whether you and your spouse have minor children.
 It can also matter whether you are filing for a fault or no-fault divorce.

-If you’ve got complicated finances, substantial marital property (or marital debt) to sort through, and child custody issues to work out, it can be important to have a legal expert who will help navigate you through the process and protect your interests every step of the way.
+If you’ve got complicated finances, substantial marital property (or marital debt) to sort through, and child custody issues to work out, it can be important to have an experienced attorney who will help navigate you through the process and protect your interests every step of the way.

-If your spouse has hired a lawyer, you should seriously consider consulting a divorce lawyer as well.
+If your spouse has hired an attorney, you should seriously consider consulting a divorce lawyer as well.

 There are three other practical considerations to be aware of if you are debating whether you need a lawyer for divorce.

 Divorces can get expensive, and you’re probably wondering how much a divorce lawyer costs.
 If your budget is tight or you are concerned about the cost of hiring a divorce lawyer, there are two main things to know.

 First, limited scope representation is an option.
-This means you could specifically limit by agreement what the lawyer will assist you with (such as just reviewing your divorce agreement, or attending mediation with you).
-Limited scope representation may make more sense - and be more cost effective - than hiring a lawyer for a full representation if you’re not embroiled in a particularly contentious or complicated divorce.
+This means you could specifically limit by agreement what the divorce lawyer will assist you with (such as just reviewing your divorce agreement, or attending mediation with you).
+Limited scope representation may make more sense - and be more cost effective - than hiring an attorney for a full representation if you’re not embroiled in a particularly contentious or complicated divorce.